 Groceries are an incredibly helpful gift for busy moms.
-This is an especially great option if you know them well and feel comfortable asking them to make you a list of groceries that they need.
+This is a great option if you feel comfortable asking them to make you a list of groceries that they need.

 Due to the pandemic, there are more grocery stores now offering curbside pick up or home delivery.
 This could be a great option if you don’t have time to do the grocery shopping in person.

 Simply shop online and have the food delivered when it’s convenient for the new parents.